Elderjs/template/src/routes/blog/getting-started.md

 ## Deploying Elder.js

-If you are looking to deploy your staticly generated Elder.js site [Cloudflare Pages has a great guide](https://developers.cloudflare.com/pages/how-to/elderjs).
+If you are looking to deploy your statically generated Elder.js site [Cloudflare Pages has a great guide](https://developers.cloudflare.com/pages/how-to/elderjs).

+## CSS:

+For this template any css in the `./src/layouts/Layout.svelte` will be made available on all pages.
+You can also import CSS like we do with the css file at `./assets/style.css` and that will get added to the CSS file Elder.js generates.

+## SSR and Dynamic Experiences:

+Elder.js started as a static site generator but today it is used in production as an SSR framework as well.

+For more information look at the route found in `./src/routes/ssr/`.
+In short, the `req` and `next` functions from `express` or `polka` (used in this template) are made available there.
+This means you'll have access to `sessions` and anything else you'd need to make logged in or otherwise dynamic experiences.

+For even more control make sure to checkout the [`middleware`](/middleware/) hook.

+## Copying of Assets

+Another hook that you'll see is one that copies anything in your `./assets/` to the `distDir` defined in your `elder.config.js` (which is`./public/` folder by default in this project).